TypeStrong/typedoc-site/guides/doccomments.md

 ### `@enum`

-If present on an `as const` object with string literal values, TypeDoc will convert the variable as an enumeration instead.
+If present on an object with string literal values, TypeDoc will convert the variable as an enumeration instead.

 ```ts
 /**